prcore/docs/content/workflow/project-operations/check-project-status.md

 - `ACTIVATING`: The project is activating.
 After all the plugins are activated, the project status will be changed to `STREAMING`.
 - `STREAMING`: The project is expecting new streaming events.
 This status is only used for the projects that are expecting external streaming events.
 For the projects that are simulating the streaming events, the project status will be `SIMULATING`.
 - `SIMULATING`: The project is simulating the streaming events, and the simulation is not finished yet.
-- If the status is not empty and not one of the above, it means the project is in an error state, and the content will be the error message.
+- `ERROR`: The project is in an error state.
+The error message will be in the `error` field.

 #### Plugin status